Rpc

 method;

-Synchronous interfaces are the simplest to use but have the lowest runtime efficiency.
-They block the current thread while waiting for the RPC interface to return.
-This approach can be used in scenarios where performance is not critical to improve development efficiency, but it is not recommended for high-performance scenarios.
+The synchronous interface is the simplest to use but has the lowest runtime efficiency.
+It blocks the current thread and waits for the RPC interface to return.
+This approach can be used in scenarios where performance is not critical to improve development efficiency, but it is not recommended for high-performance requirements.

-Using synchronous interfaces to initiate RPC calls is very straightforward and generally involves the following steps:
+Using the synchronous interface to initiate an RPC call is very straightforward and generally involves the following steps:

 xxx.aimrt_rpc.pb.h